 |Time-lapse photography (interval mode) with Ricoh cameras|

 The interval mode of all of the cameras listed above starts at 5 seconds (it is the shortest possible interval), and it is also a basic increment of this mode (you can set the interval to 5, 10, 15, 20, ... seconds, up to 1 or 3 hours, depending on the model).
-Most recently (15 March 2012), Ricoh has upgraded firmware of its GXR-system cameras, enabling a 2 second interval with this camera and all of its units.
+In March 2012 Ricoh has upgraded firmware of its GXR-system cameras, enabling a 2 second interval with this camera and all of its units.
+The most recent Ricoh GR enables even shorter interval starting at 1 second.
 There is no software-enforced limit for the total number of images you can take in the interval mode.
 These features make the Ricoh cameras unique on the present market, no other compact camera manufacturer offers such combination of parameters in the time-lapse mode.

-results when shooting the skies - clouds and other atmospheric phenomena, which
+give the best results when shooting the skies - clouds and other

 Optimum Ricoh GX100 setup: